LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_objects.rst

   desired level of granularity, but this comes of course at the cost of complexity.
 You can see that some attributes have a leading underscore in their name, this is discussed in the
-  :ref:`next sub-section <5.b.
-Useful properties and attributes of the Block>`.
+  :ref:`next sub-section <tutorials/custom_objects:5.b. useful properties and attributes of the block>`.
 - In :meth:`~crappy.blocks.Block.prepare`, quite a lot of initialization is performed.
 There are two parts in the implementation : one executed if the Block has input Links, the other if it has output Links.
 If there are input